 Page holds a B.A. degree with a major in History from Hampton University; M.Div. and S.T.M. degrees from General Theological Seminary in New York; a D.Min. from the Graduate Theological Foundation; and M.A. and Ph.D. degrees in Near Eastern Languages and Civilizations from Harvard University.

-His scholarly interests are in the areas of early Hebrew poetry; ancient epic; theories of myth; Africana biblical interpretation; poetry as medium for theological expression; the use of religious traditions and sacred texts in identity construction within the Black community; and the role of mysticism and esoterism in Anglican, African-American, Afro-Caribbean, and Afro-Canadian spirituality.
+His scholarly interests are in the areas of early Hebrew poetry; ancient myth and epic; Africana biblical interpretation; poetry as medium for theological expression; the use of religious traditions and sacred texts in identity construction within the Black community; and the role of mysticism and esotericism in Anglican and Africana spiritualities.

-An Espiscopal priest, poet, musician, photographer, martial artist, and certified tennis professional, he is also interested in the ways that modern Renaissance paradigms for continuing education that are non-traditional, integrative, and holistic can be utilized by clergy to promote personal health (e.g., spiritual, intellectual, and physical) and productivity.
+An Espiscopal priest, poet, musician, photographer, martial artist, and certified tennis professional, he is also interested in the ways that non-traditional, integrative, and holistic paradigms for continuing education can be utilized by clergy in the promotion of personal health (e.g., spiritual, intellectual, and physical) and productivity.

 He is founder and president of the Institute for Ancient Near Eastern and Afroasiatic Cultural Research and a Research Associate at Human Relations Area Files at Yale University.
-He holds membership in the Society of Biblical Literature, the American Academy of Religion, the Academy of Homiletics, the Society for the Scientific Study of Religion, the Society for Old Testament Studies, and the Society for the Study of Black Religion.
+He holds membership in the Society of Biblical Literature, the American Academy of Religion, the Academy of Homiletics, and the Society for the Study of Black Religion.